DemocracyApps/CBE-Dataservice/readme.md

 ### License

-The Lumen framework is open-sourced software licensed under the GPLv3.
+This service is open-source software licensed under the GPLv3.
 See the license file included in this repository.